Sidhuharp97/stat-programs-website/content/workshops/spatial_workshop/prep-work.md

 sapply(package_list, require, character.only = TRUE)
 ```

+{{% callout warning %}}
 Please note that the spatial packages may take awhile to install, and you may run into problems with the installation.
-Please install these in advance of the workshop.
+Please attempt installation *in advance* of the workshop.
 If you have problems installing and/or loading any of these packages that you are not able to resolve, contact us so we can help you, preferably *before* the workshop.

-### Download files for workshop

-The following files are used in the workshop:

-[Nebraska Interstate Nursery](https://raw.githubusercontent.com/IdahoAgStats/guide-to-field-trial-spatial-analysis/master/data/stroup_nin_wheat.csv), a wheat variety trial arranged in a randomised complete block design with 4 blocks.
-This data set was first described by W. Stroup (2004) and has been used extensively for spatial analysis.

-[Lind](https://raw.githubusercontent.com/IdahoAgStats/guide-to-field-trial-spatial-analysis/master/data/AB19F5_LIND.csv), a winter wheat variety trial from Washington using an augmented design.
-This data set was kindly donated by [Kimberly Garland Campbell](https://www.ars.usda.gov/pacific-west-area/pullman-wa/whgq/people/kimberly-garland-campbell/) of the USDA-ARS.

-Please download these in advance so you can run the R and/or SAS scripts in the workshop.
+{{% /callout %}}